bozboz/luigi/readme.md

 *[helpers/_base-vars.scss](helpers/_base-vars.scss)*

 This lays out all the variables that can be overwritten throughout Luigi.
-Defaults are set here.
+Defaults are set here:

-**Todo: Explain each base var and its purpose**
+	$basefont: Arial,sans-serif !default;

+This sets the body and all inputs to the declared font

+	$basefontsize: 12px !default;

+The default font size for the website

+	$basegutter: 15px !default;

+The default gutter - this is used as the margin bottom for things such as `<p>` and headings

+	$debug-mode: false !default;

+Whether or not debug mode is enabled (see information about [Debug](#debug))

+	$enable-rem: false !default;

+Whether the site is using rems for its font size (see the [font-size](#font-size) mixin)

+	$global-box-sizing: true !default;

+This determines whether the site uses global `border-box` as its box model (see the [Box Sizing](#box-sizing) file)

+	$sticky-footer-height: false !default;
+	$sticky-footer-margin: $sticky-footer-height !default;

+These are for the sticky footer predefined file - read about the [Sticky Footer](#sticky-footer).

+	$breakpoints: (
+	    'palm' '(max-width: 480px)',
+	    'lap' '(min-width: 481px) and (max-width: 1023px)',
+	    'portable' '(max-width: 1023px)',
+	    'desk' '(min-width: 1024px)'
+	) !default;

+This is the default media quiery breakpoints array for use with the [bp](#bp) mixin.

 ###Debug